-Where to go in New South Wales: Sydney, the Hunter Valley & Blue Mountains
+Where to go in New South Wales: Sydney, the Hunter Valley & the Blue Mountains

 List of regions